Revenue-Vessel/rv-takehome/DECISIONS.md

         DECISION:
             - new field for "territory" because freight forwarder could be receiver or shipper depending on if they are importing or exporting

+    2. how granular is a territory?
+        - Could go more granular like "Southern California" or "NYC Metro"

+        DECISION:
+            - for time and simplicity just doing by state

     2. US or Global?
         DECISION:
             - for sake of time, limitig to US for now

+Assumptions: